 The single-line diagram is created with PCM600.
 The single-line diagram is active only when the large screen is used.
-Upon startup, SLD page 1 is set as the default page.

-• Select Main menu/Control/SLD to view the single-line diagram or press navigate between main menu, measurement and single-line diagram.
+1. Select Main menu/Control/SLD to view the single-line diagram or press to navigate between main menu, measurement and single-line diagram.